saba96/EARL/README.md

 # EARL: The Promise of RL for Autoregressive Image Editing

 [![arXiv](https://img.shields.io/badge/arXiv-2508.01119-b31b1b.svg)](https://www.arxiv.org/abs/2508.01119)
 Official code for the paper *The Promise of RL for Autoregressive Image Editing (EARL)*.
+🎉 **Exciting News**: EARL: The Promise of RL for Autoregressive Image Editing is accepted at NeurIPS 2025! 🎉

 ![EARL](assets/teaser.png)